rhondene/Codon-Usage-in-Python/README.md

 ### fasta2csv :
 - Converts fasta file to two-column csv table (Header | Sequence);
 ### aa_usage :
-- Computes the Amino acid usage
+- Computes the Expected and Observed Amino acid usage according https://qubeshub.org/publications/979/serve/1/3067?el=1&download=1 and  https://pubmed.ncbi.nlm.nih.gov/5767777/
+- To run, download the script in your project folder and type in the terminal  ``` python aa_usage.py -CDS YOUR_CDS.fasta -out OUTPUT_NAME```
+-
 ### fix_fasta.py:
 - Corrects the issue of newlines within the same sequence.